 Two often cited, high profile, but nevertheless illustrative examples of how a creative’s own perception of value can vary wildly come in the shape of the stories behind the logos for Nike and CitiGroup.
 The ‘swoosh’ — perhaps the most iconic and recognisable logo of a generation — was designed in 1971 by Carolyn Davidson.
 Setting her rate at $2 an hour, she billed Phil Knight (now the 27th richest person on the planet) for 17.5 hours.
 The logo set Knight back a measly $35.
 Davidson has since been gifted stock in Nike, estimated to be worth over $1m, but even then, the value that symbol generates still makes Davidson’s compensation look like the steal of the century.
 Compare that to the narrative around Paula Scher’s design for the CitiGroup logo, famously initially sketched out in a few minutes on a napkin during a meeting.
 The clients were initially aghast that something that had taken so little time to fundamentally solve could cost them $1.5m as part of a $10m rebranding project.
 Scher eloquently pointed out that it wasn’t the few minutes that she was charging for, it was her entire education, all of her industry experience and her cultural references.
 In effect, if she only ever charged for the time it took her, she’d either have a mind-bending hourly rate or be shooting herself in the foot, by undercutting her potential fee by being such a quick thinker.
 For me, what Scher’s anecdote is a great introduction to, is the point that as a creative, you need to think carefully of the context of your work each time you’re setting your rate.

 Once you’re comfortable with this idea, it becomes far easier to look at the practical ways of ensuring that the value that you’re generating is adequately translated into a level of pay that allows you to do what you do best, giving space for your practice to grow and ensuring that you’ve also got something tucked away for a rainy day.
 Sometimes, but I’d urge you to not rely on these by default, an hourly rate or a flat project fee might be appropriate.
 Other times, a value-based approach offers you far more appropriate compensation for your hard work.
 I intend this piece to serve as an introduction to some of the different strategies you could adopt as a designer and when they might be applicable.
-I’d encourage you all to read more about each one that seems appropriate to you and what you do.
+For a more detailed insight, you can enrol on our online course, where I’ll guide you through each fundamental step of pricing your work.

 Hourly or Daily Rate